keriati/bucket-priority-queue/README.md

 ## Benchmarks

 Compared to other Heap-based priority queue implementations, `BucketQueue` can offer a significant performance boost given the right conditions.
-The following benchmarks were run on a 2021 MacBook Pro with Apple M1 Max chip, Node.js 20.10.0
+The following benchmarks - about pop and push operations - were run on a 2021 MacBook Pro with Apple M1 Max chip, Node.js 20.10.0:

     BucketQueue x 49,750,443 ops/sec ±0.14% (101 runs sampled)
     HeapJS x 12,203,990 ops/sec ±0.18% (99 runs sampled)